SaasyKumar/quiz_app/README.md

 - basic app that loads sample data
 - can check answers when the answer is index with number or alphabet
+- can extract questions from AikenFormat
+- a create quiz page

 # Do

 - If show score at last use use radio button else use normal button
 - View Score or consecutive test -> next test will only contain wrong answered
 - Do random later first right flow
+- if the options are list map it with a b c d before giving it an id , then shuffle the components

 # Learning